Martlgap/face-alignment-mtcnn/README.md

 ## 🚀 Run Example
-Download example.py file and run it with Python 3.8:
+Download repository and run it with Python 3.8:
 ```shell
 python example.py
 ```